 1894 (Meiji 27) 19 yrs.

 <Sino-Japan War occurred>

 Back in San Francisco after three seasons, Wada discharges himself from Balaena, as Capt.
 Norwood had told him that Balaena would probably not go back to Herschel Island any more.
 Capt.
 Norwood falls ill.

 1895 (Meiji 28) 20 yrs.

 In March Wada is reported hunting and he comes back with 42 saddles of meat.

 Last fall Wada has become steward at the Balaena, now under Capt.
 Murray, again headed for Herschel Island.
 Just when Anglican missionaries Isaac O. and Sadie Stringer visit Herschel Island from Fort McPherson in April, a box with his properties was found when Wada together with Mr. Thomas from the Narwhal made an excursion to Richard`s Island and the camp of Robertson in Shingle Point.
 Wada`s route is unknown but he was reported to have come to Shoalwater Bay.
 The box contained medicines, matches, candles, scissors, scent, twine, soap, and a few small books in which was writing—part in English and part in Japanese.
-In May Wada (now called Wattie) returned together with Mr. Varnham at Herschel Island.
-He brought some large fish, 20 saddles of meat and some fur and reports that the Mackenzie river is free from water.
+In May Wada (now called Wattie) returned together with Mr. Varnham to Herschel Island.
+He brought with him some large fish, 20 saddles of meat and some fur as well as reports that the MacKenzie river was free from water.